swatis1802/Java/README.md

 # Java
-Writing a code in Java  for Lo-Fi Game using different algorithms.
+Writing a code in Java for calculating Simple Moving Average